Why Definitions Come First

 Property

-Property is the foundation of freedom.
+Property control is the foundation of freedom.

 Without control of property, freedom cannot exist.